manuelahoyos/BellyButton_Biodiversity/README.md

 ## Datasets:
 The dataset was obtained from a study that catalogs the microbes that colonize human navels.
 The study characterizes the microbial species (also called operational taxonomic units, or OTUs) that were present in more than 70% of people.

-## Workflow:

 Each bacterial culture is classified by an OTU ID.
 OTU, or operational taxonomic units, are used to identify groups of bacteria with similar genetic sequences.
+The dataset contains the OTU ID, the individuals' ID, and metadata displaying each individual's demographic information.

+## Workflow:
+In the app.js file, JavaScript was used to determine the OTU ID and amount found in each individual's navel.
+Plotly was used to visualize the results in two graphs, and a table that displays demographic information for each individual.

 ## Graphs: